Website Ministry of the Environment, Conservation and Parks

 How do I qualify?

 • You must have a valid class ‘G’ driver’s licence or equivalent, as recognized by the Province of Ontario.
-The offer of employment is conditional upon the successful candidate providing proof that s/he has a valid driver’s licence upon being hired.

-Leadership and communication skills:
+Communication and leadership skills:

 OPS Commitment to diversity, inclusion, accessibility, and anti- racism: